FERPA for Faculty & Staff

 Faculty and staff members are considered school officials, as defined by FERPA.
 Faculty members are given access to class and grade rosters as well as to current advisee information.
 Beyond this, faculty members must demonstrate a legitimate educational interest in order to receive additional student-record access.

 Parents will sometimes contact instructors, advisors, or other staff members to find out how their student is doing in school.
 Remember, you are not allowed to discuss anything beyond directory information with the parent unless the student has given permission for the university to discuss non-directory information or the student is a dependent according to tax code and a copy of the parent tax return is on file in the financial aid office.

-To see if a student has provided Whitworth with a release, please go to the FERPA Release tab on the registrar's office webpage.
+To see if a student has provided Whitworth with a release, please go to the Authorizations for Family Access under the Faculty Information tab in WhitNet.
 Enter the ID number or name of the student.
 If no name is returned, then that student has not given permission.
 If the name does show up, ask for the "password" listed and if the parent is able to correctly provide it, you may speak with him or her regarding non-directory information.
 Contact the registrar's office if you still have questions about talking with a parent.